-The Vector razor uses single-edge blades, specifically the Artist Club blades from Feather.
-Referencing other razors to use the same blades as being bulky and hard to use, owing to the size of the blade itself, Blackland's Vector has been specifically engineered to offer the best possible shaving experience.
+The Vector razor uses single-edge blades and has been specifically engineered to offer the best possible shaving experience.
 With owners claiming it handles like a Porsche, it’s the epitome of luxury shaving.

 Employing a single-blade approach to cut hairs in one swoop, Supply’s Single Edge 2.0 razor also offers three customisable shave settings to adjust how close it gets to your skin.
-The initial cost of the razor may be higher than some others, but its blades last more than one shave, so you’ll make your money back in no time.
+The initial cost of the razor may be higher than some others, but its blades will last many shaves, so you’ll make your money back in no time.

 The NK69DE uses double-edged blades to effectively trim your facial hair with precision and without irritation.
 Blades are simple to change, and being compatible with Gillette’s Double Edge blades, are readily available.